+post()

+Method to run an IDP program with a procedure block.

+:returns stdout.

+class meta

+Class which handles the meta. << Explanation of what the meta is here.>>

+Parameters Resource - <<explanation of resource>>

+'''

+post()

+Method to export the metaJSON from the resource.

+Returns metaJSON a json string containing the meta.

+class metaWithGraph

+post()

+Method to export the metaJSON from the resource.

+Returns metaJSON a json string containing the meta.

+class eval

+class evalWithGraph

+serve_htmx()

+returns the mobile welcome page

+file_open(path)

+returns a Single Page Application with FO(.) theory at path

+6.3.4 idp web server.
+State

+Management of the State of problem solving with the Interactive Consultant.

 class State(idp)

 Contains a state of problem solving

-Parameters idp (IDP) -
+Parameters idp (idp_engine.Parse.IDP) -

 classmethod make(idp, previous_active, active, ignore=None)

 Manage the cache of State

+Parameters

-- idp (IDP) idp source code - previous_active (str) assignments due to previous full propagation - active (str) assignment choices from client - ignore (str) user-disabled laws to ignore
+• idp (IDP) - idp source code

+• previous_active (str) - assignments due to previous full propagation

+• active (str) - assignment choices from client

+• ignore (str) - user-disabled laws to ignore

 Returns a State

 Return type State

-'''

 init(idp)

-'''

 Creates an instance of Theory for the list of theories, e.g., Theory (T, S).

+Parameters

-- theories (Union[TheoryBlock, Structure, Theory]) 1 or more (data) theories. - extended (bool, optional) use True when the truth value of inequalities and quantified formula is of interest (e.g. for the Interactive Consultant).
-Defaults to False. - idp (idp_engine.Parse.IDP) - add_given(jsonstr, previous, keep_defaults=False)
+• theories (Union[TheoryBlock, Structure, Theory]) - 1 or more (data) theories.

+• extended (bool, optional) - use True when the truth value of inequalities and quanti-

+fied formula is of interest (e.g. for the Interactive Consultant).
+Defaults to False.

+• idp (idp_engine.Parse.IDP) -

+add_given(jsonstr, previous, keep_defaults=False)

 Add the assignments that the user gave through the interface.
 These are in the form of a json string.

+Parameters

+'''

-- jsonstr (str) the user's assignment in json - previous (str) the assignments from the last propagation - keep_default whether default assignments should not be reset - jsonstr - - previous - - keep_defaults (bool) -
+- jsonstr(str) the user's assignment in json

+- previous (str) the assignments from the last propagation

+- keep_default whether default assignments should not be reset

+- jsonstr -

+- previous -

+- $keep_defaults(bool) -$